JarrodBogard/football-app-ui-rebuild/README.md

-# What is MyFootball App?
+# What is My Football App?
-MyFootball App is an application that allows users to track NFL players football stats.
-Users can easily add players to their list of players get up-to-date stats on their current performance.
+My Football App is an application that allows users to track NFL players stats.
+Users can easily add and save players to a list and get up-to-date stats on each player's current performance.

 ## How My Football App Works